 A herniated disc is a spinal injury.
 It is a disc in your spine that ruptures.
 When it ruptures, the jelly like center of the disc leaks and irritates the surrounding nerves.

 Yes.
-An accident can cause, or aggravate, a herniated disc.
-This includes car accidents, motorcycle accidents, slip and falls, and more.
+A car accident can cause a herniated disc.
+Additionally, motorcycle accidents, and slip and falls, can cause a herniated disc.

 You can get a herniated disc in your lower back, mid back (thoracic) and/or neck (cervical).
 You may see the term “axial” pain in your medical records or on a diagnostic report (MRI or CT scan report, etc.).